robinbhatt4/Image_Fetcher/README.md

-This is only for Educational Purpose
+1.This is only for Educational Purpose

-You Know The Drill.
+2.You Know The Drill.

-First copy both these files in to C:/xampp/htdocs.
+3.First copy both these files in to C:/xampp/htdocs.

-Then start the apache server.
+4.Then start the apache server.

-Got to the URL "(http://localhost/webpage/)"
+5.Got to the URL "(http://localhost/webpage/)"